 But in almost every picture tiny Audrey has her gazed fixed on Douglas.
 From the start she followed him where possible.

 Was her focus narrowed to the size of her brother?
 And then later to a best friend?

 Audrey was the girl permanently attached to one friend.

 During the divorce she still had arms slung carelessly round the current best friend, with laughter intertwining as easily as limbs – there seemed to be streaming giggles between them, while I was weeping in the shower.

 Though I loved Audrey utterly, no doubt it was part blind.
-My sight was limited by inexperience and temperament.

 Should I expect to be forgiven?
 If forgiveness does not come readily to me, why should it be easier for Audrey?